Lawmakers reintroduce bipartisan ‘Protect Black Women & Girls Act’

 The task force would help identify policies and programs at the federal and state levels to help improve support for Black women and girls.

-“There are a lot of resources for scholarships, Pell grants … how do you use those in college, what majors and minors can I obtain so I can do this focal point that I want to do,” Moore said.
+“There are a lot of resources for scholarships, Pell grants…how do you use those in college, what majors and minors can I obtain so I can do this focal point that I want to do,” said Moore.

 These women are also not waiting for Congress to take action as they continue pushing for changes in their own communities.

-“You have to advocate for yourself,” Herron said.
+“You have to advocate for yourself,” said Herron.
 “The politicians are just now doing it; you have to take that step forward and you know advocate for your needs and your rights.”

 If approved, the task force would also give recommendations to Congress and the President on ways to improve policies and programs that are already in action.